PAYROLL

 • LinkedIn icon

-Payroll accounting can be difficult and complicated, but crucial to be on top of in order to run a stable business and keep your employees satisfied at work.
+Payroll accounting can be complicated at first, but it’s crucial to stay on top of it.
+Using the right payroll software can help you run a stable business and keep your employees satisfied.

-There are many things to take into account with payroll accounting - from legislation and compliance to filing your taxes efficiently.
-So we’ve broken down all the key need-to-knows to help you better understand payroll.
+There are many things to consider with payroll accounting—from legislation and compliance to filing your taxes efficiently.
+We’ve broken down all the key need-to-knows to help you better understand payroll and its benefits.

 What is payroll accounting?

-Payroll accounting is the process of paying employees correctly and on time.
-It takes into account everything from tax to additional benefits, and helps employers keep track of what they owe their team and how this impacts cash flow.
+Payroll accounting is the process of calculating, managing, and distributing salaries or wages to ensure employees are paid correctly and on time.
+It takes into account everything from taxes to additional benefits, helping employers keep track of wages and their impact on cash flow.

-‘Payroll’ means any tax withheld from a worker’s salary by an employer, who then pays the tax to the government on the worker’s behalf.
+‘Payroll’ refers to any tax withheld from a worker’s salary by an employer, who then pays the tax to the government on the worker’s behalf.

-Payroll accounting, then, is the process by which an employer works out and records the payroll tax payments they make, as well as payments for employer compensation and employer taxes.
+Payroll accounting, then, is the process by which an employer works out and records the payroll tax payments they make, as well as payments for any employee compensation and employer taxes.

-This requires working out the gross and net pay for all employees for the period of payment - whether that’s monthly or more frequently.
+This requires calculating the gross and net pay for all employees for the period of payment, whether that’s monthly or more frequently.

-You’re also obligated to prepare and file end of year payroll accounting reports.
-These reports allow HMRC to clearly see and confirm any benefits, expenses and taxes that your business has paid.
-Our payroll year end checklist could come in handy for this!
+You’re also obligated to prepare and file end-of-year payroll accounting reports.
+These reports allow HMRC to clearly see and confirm the benefits, expenses, and taxes that your business has paid.
+This is where our payroll year-end checklist could come in handy.

-These reports also involve your employees as they’ll receive a P60, which gives a breakdown of their yearly gross and net pay, as well as a breakdown of taxes and National Insurance contributions.
+These reports also involve your employees as they’ll receive a P60, which gives a breakdown of their yearly gross and net pay, as well as a breakdown of their tax and National Insurance (NI) contributions.

 Payroll accounting vs. management accounting

-Payroll accounting, financial accounting, and management accounting are distinct branches of accounting, each serving different purposes within an organization.
+Payroll accounting, financial accounting, and management accounting are distinct branches of accounting—each serving different purposes within an organisation.

 • Focuses on employee compensation, benefits, and deductions.